gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0-Released.markdown

 });
 {% endhighlight %}

-This can conveniently and elegantly replace rightward drift inside your chain, and you won't need to remember to ignore some magical thrown-in value in your `catch` handlers.
+This can conveniently and elegantly replace rightward drift inside your chain, and you won’t need to remember to ignore some magical thrown-in value in your `catch` handlers.

 ## `recover`